 Heroin has a short half-life.
 That means that the duration of the effects of the drug is fairly short, and it will be out of your system in several days.
-In comparison with cannabis for instance, which has a half life of a full month, this seems like nothing.
+In comparison with cannabis for instance, which has a half-life of a full month, this seems like nothing.
 However, that means that the withdrawal symptoms will soon follow.

 Step 2: Post-detox

 A very important step on the road to recovery.
-Once you feel slightly better from your withdrawal, you can start thinking towards changing your behaviour and way of thinking, so you will not have the urge to start doing heroin again.
+Once you feel slightly better from your withdrawal, you can start thinking of changing your behaviour and way of thinking, so you will not have the urge to start doing heroin again.
 Many rehab centres will use rehab techniques like Cognitive Behavioural Therapy.
 This is a therapeutic treatment with the aim of improving your awareness of your triggers.

-Triggers are specific things or situations that will start you craving for heroin.
+Triggers are specific things or situations that will start your craving for heroin.
 Say, you might have had a stressful day and you feel like injecting yourself will make you feel much better.
 That thought process can be stopped through the help of CBT.

 Get help now